9 sides of China

 If you like local arts - by Alice

 Head to the park at Beijing’s Temple of Heaven for a taste of traditional Tai Chi.
-Arriving early in the morning, you can watch locals practising their moves and enjoying other activities such as badminton, dancing and fencing.
+Arriving early in the morning, you can watch locals practicing their moves and enjoying other activities such as badminton, dancing and fencing.
 I enjoyed a private Tai Chi class with Master Wu, who taught me the basics in this relaxing pastime, rewarding me at the end with a delicious mooncake (a traditional pastry filled with red bean paste).

 Another local art to discover is calligraphy, which has a history in China spanning many centuries.
 In Xian, we can arrange for you to take part in a 30 minute class with a private teacher in the peaceful setting of the Small Wild Goose Pagoda.
 You’ll learn about the history of calligraphy before having a go yourself, using traditional ink and brushes on special Xuanzhi paper.